11 - Translation

 - What is the function of the stop codon?

 - Does the stop codon encode an amino acid?

 - What is the function of the 3’-UTR?

 The Genetic Code

 The genetic code is also unambiguous, meaning that a particular codon sequence only encodes one type of amino acid.
 For example, the codon 5’-AAA-3’ always encodes the amino acid lysine (Lys).
 Further, the genetic code is commaless, meaning that codons are read by the ribosome consecutively one after another as triplets, with no spacer nucleotides between the codons.
 The codons are also nonoverlapping, meaning each nucleotide in the coding region of the mRNA is a member of only one codon.
-Finally, the same genetic code is used in nearly all organisms (in other words, the code is universal).
+Finally, the same genetic code is used in all organisms (in other words, the code is universal).

 Directionality of Polypeptides

 The polypeptide chains that are synthesized during translation have directionality; however, since the language of proteins is different than nucleic acids, the labels 5' and 3' do not apply to protein directionality.
 Instead, the amino acid encoded by the start codon (closer to the 5’ end of the mRNA) contains a free amino (NH3+) group and thus is said to be the amino or N-terminus of the polypeptide chain.
 As the polypeptide is synthesized, a peptide bond is formed between the carboxyl group (COO-) of the growing amino acid chain and the amino group of the incoming amino acid (see figure 11.3).
 Peptide bond formation involves a condensation reaction that releases water as a product.
 The final amino acid added to a polypeptide contains a free carboxyl group and is called the carboxyl terminal or C-terminal end of the polypeptide chain.
 The C-terminal end of the polypeptide corresponds to a codon closer to the 3’ end of the mRNA.